RaviTambade/SDM/Modeling.md

 #### Sequence Diagram

 Sequence diagrams in UML show how objects interact with each other and the order those interactions occur.
 It’s important to note that they show the interactions for a particular scenario.
 The processes are represented vertically and interactions are shown as arrows.

-#### Communication Diagram
-Communication diagrams are similar to sequence diagrams, but the focus is on messages passed between objects.
-The same information can be represented using a sequence diagram and different objects.

-#### Interaction Overview Diagram
-Interaction overview diagrams are very similar to activity diagrams.
-While activity diagrams show a sequence of processes, Interaction overview diagrams show a sequence of interaction diagrams.

-They are a collection of interaction diagrams and the order they happen.
-As mentioned before, there are seven types of interaction diagrams, so any one of them can be a node in an interaction overview diagram.

-#### Timing Diagram
-Timing diagrams are very similar to sequence diagrams.
-They represent the behavior of objects in a given time frame.
-If it’s only one object, the diagram is straightforward.
-But, if there is more than one object is involved, a Timing diagram is used to show interactions between objects during that time frame.